risun main logo

 LED FixturesCustomAll-roundFull RGBMedium

-A designer’s keen eye ensures smooth operation and progress.
-The work of a lighting designer blends art and science.
-It greatly enhances the overall effect and professionalism of a stage performance.
+A designer’s keen eye ensures a visually cohesive and smooth performance, with their work greatly enhancing the overall professionalism and effect of a stage show.

 New Stage Lighting Equipment and Technology